MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/teams-faq.md

 ### <a name="is-the-experience-any-different-for-users-that-are-guests"></a>Is the experience any different for users that are guests?

 Yes.
 Inviting guest users from outside your organisation to participate in chat or a channel gives them a similar, but not identical experience compared to users within your organisation.
 When a guest receives a message that includes a card, they can view it.
 Guests can also open the details window if they have been granted permissions to access that data in [!INCLUDE [prod_short.md](includes/prod_short.md)] and assigned a [!INCLUDE [prod_short.md](includes/prod_short.md)] licence within your organisation.
-When a guest composes a message, links to your [!INCLUDE [prod_short.md](includes/prod_short.md)] won't expand into cards.
+When a guest composes a message, links to their [!INCLUDE [prod_short.md](includes/prod_short.md)] or yours won't expand into cards.

 To learn about other similarities and differences between guests and team members, see [Guest experience in Teams](/MicrosoftTeams/guest-experience) in the Teams documentation.